Oh No Not Stereo: InCaseOfStaresUseFire

-Skyler and Mykul spent most of 2010 writing new material for their fifth release and third full-length, InCaseOfStaresUseFire.
-Throughout the year the pair accumulated over 50 new songs that they kept track of on a white board in their kitchen.
-That was the easy part.
-By the end of the year, as the duo prepared to fly producer Jayson DeZuzio (Foxy Shazam, Coheed and Cambria) out to LA from New Jersey, the great task became how to sift through these tracks and assemble a cohesive album.
+Skyler and Mykul spent much of 2010 writing new material for their third full-length release, "InCaseOfStaresUseFire".
+Throughout the year, the pair wrote over 50 new songs which they kept track of on a whiteboard in their kitchen.
+By the end of the year, as the duo prepared to fly producer Jayson DeZuzio (Foxy Shazam, Coheed and Cambria) to LA from New Jersey, they selected and organized the material into a cohesive album.

-In the end, 10 songs were recorded over the course of six weeks in early 2011, both in the band’s home studio and SoundFactory studios in Hollywood (this time adding guitarist Jussi Karvinen in the mix as the third leg to the writing, pre-production and recording process.)
-The new record, meant to be experienced as a complete album, offers a dynamic range, veering from the propulsive rock of the album opener “Make My Move” to the angular heaviness of “Behind Closed Doors” to the ballad “Brighterside”.
-There’s a notable thematic variety to the songs as well, but the common thread is that of positivity.
+Ten songs were recorded over six weeks in early 2011 at the band's home studio, as well as at SoundFactory Studios in California, with guitarist Jussi Karvinen contributing to the writing, recording, and pre-production of the album.
+The album's tracks feature a variety of styles and themes, with an emphasis on positive perspectives.

 “We take a lot of pride in being independent, which allows us to do whatever we want musically,” Skyler says.
 “No two songs on this record are about the same thing or same person, yet each song was written in confidence that the listener will be able to relate.”

 Additionally, the band spent 16 weeks this summer conceptualizing and filming a music video for every song on the album.
 The intention: To infuse the record with additional life and offer visual experiences that parallel the meanings of the tracks.
-As an added bonus, the video for "All You" was licensed for MTV’s current reboot of Beavis and Butthead.
+As an added bonus, the video for "All You" was licensed for MTV’s current reboot of Beavis and Butt-Head.